HDLUtils/hdlregression/doc/src/_build/html/_sources/api.rst.txt

 This command is used for initializing the HDLRegression object which is used for defining the regression script and accessing the HDLRegression API.

-The default simulator is Modelsim, but this can be changed by using the ``simulator`` argument as shown in example 2 or using :doc:`cli` :
+HDLRegression will attempt to auto-detect available simulators and will choose either ModelSim, NVC, GHDL, or Riviera Pro based on the findings.
+The preffered simulator can be selected by using the ``simulator`` argument as shown in example 2 or using :doc:`cli` :

 .. code-block:: python